Eleanor Hull (1860-1935)

 Life

 [Dame Eleanor Hull], b.
 15 Jan., Manchester, England, to Co.
 Down family, being dg. of Prof. Edward Hull, Dir. of Geological Survey of Ireland, 1870-90; ed.
 Alexandra College, Dublin; studied under Kuno Meyer and Standish Hayes O’Grady; settled in London and contrib.
-The Cornhill Magazine; joined London branch of Gaelic League; issued Cuchulain Saga in Irish Literature (1898), followed by Pagan Ireland (1904), and Early Christian Ireland (1905), as part of a 2-vol. Textbook of Irish Literature; fnd., with others, the Irish Texts Society, 1899, and served as secretary for 30 years; sometime President of Irish Literary Society (London); ed.
+The Cornhill Magazine; joined London branch of Gaelic League; issued Cuchulain Saga in Irish Literature (1898), 14 stories, it scholarly intro. and notes; followed by Pagan Ireland (1904), and Early Christian Ireland (1905), as part of a 2-vol. Textbook of Irish Literature; fnd., with others, the Irish Texts Society, 1899, and served as secretary for 30 years; sometime President of Irish Literary Society (London); ed.
 Irish Home Reading Magazine, with Lionel Johnson, 1894; made Dame [date?]; wrote the hymn “Be Thou My Light” based on Mary E. Byrne’s translation of Dallan Forgaill’s Patrician lyric “Rob tu mo bhoile, a Comdi cride”; d.
 13 Jan.
 1935.
 JMC IF DIB DIW DIH OCIL FDA

 [ top ]